 Remember how not all students learn the same way?
 Bearing that in mind, it stands to reason that not all students absorb new content when communicated via a dry classroom lecture.
 Teachers who rely on this single teaching style often struggle with maintaining student engagement, particularly when students are on the younger side.
 This, inherently, can lead to a decline in classroom productivity.
 As a result, it’s easy to understand why gamification has become so popular in the education world.

 Interactive flat panels, if nothing else, make the introduction of in-class games as simple as possible.
 With just a little preparation and click of a button, teachers can implement subject-relevant games, presented in front of the whole class, in order to promote student engagement and incentivization.
-A popular example of this is jeopardy, which is commonly used for pre-test review.
+A popular example of this is Jeopardy!, which is a game commonly used for pre-test review.
 In that regard, when students are engaged so they can excel at a game, teachers will find that classroom productivity spikes in turn.

 When you were in school, teachers probably used to say that quizzes and tests were only there to help them gauge how well the class was understanding the material.
 Although this was indeed true, the fact remains that the introduction of a quiz or test never fails to induce a wave of groans.
 Now, consider for a moment the productivity that was lost, both on the part of the teachers and the students, by the creation, dissemination, reluctance, and completion of these examinations.
 What a waste.

 With that in mind, what if the load could be lightened for all involved?
-Of course, examination will never be fully eliminated, but interactive flat panels can certainly make the experience more productive.
+Of course, exams will never be fully eliminated, but interactive flat panels can certainly make the experience more productive.
 Instead of preparing and copying a quiz, a common feature of IFPs involves the easy implementation of on-the-fly comprehension questions.
 By placing those at strategic points throughout the lesson, there should be no reason to create or pass out an analog quiz paper, thus boosting classroom efficiency.

 As a teacher, consider the amount of time wasted, in every lesson, on mundane administrative tasks.
 From grading to assignment collection and attendance, these tasks sum up to a not-insignificant number of minutes that could otherwise be spent engaging in instruction.
 It’s a pity, yes, and a massive drain on classroom productivity, but it’s also a phenomenon that is easily resolved by the integration of an interactive flat panel into the classroom.

 One of the greatest accomplishments of our technologically advanced era is that of automation.
 Now, machines and artificial intelligence can operate factories, take restaurant orders, and ship packages.
 The same takeover is being applied to education, where interactive flat panels are facilitating the automation of the aforementioned tedious administrative tasks.
-Time that was once wasted on grading and taking attendance can now be spent teaching.
-If you engage in these processes, you'll find that your classroom's productivity has been irrevocably improved, all thanks to interactive flat panels.
+The time that was once wasted on grading and taking attendance can now be spent teaching.
+If you engage in these processes, you’ll find that your classroom’s productivity has been irrevocably improved, all thanks to interactive flat panels.